a2stuff/a2d/res/notes/testplan.md

 * Configure a shortcut for the BINSCII system utility.
 Launch Selector.
 Invoke the BINSCII system file.
 Verify that the display is not truncated.

+* Launch Selector.
+Verify the OK button is disabled.
+Click on an item.
+Verify the OK button becomes enabled.
+Click on a blank option.
+Verify the OK button becomes disabled.
+Use the arrow keys to move selection.
+Verify that the OK button becomes enabled.
+* Launch Selector.
+Select an item.
+Verify that the OK button becomes enabled.
+File > Run a Program...
+Cancel the dialog.
+Verify that selection is cleared and that the OK button is disabled.

 # Disk Copy